 Vote for SJFA:

-http://bedsa.co.uk (public voting for this category will open soon)
+http://bedsa.co.uk/vote/ (public voting for this category is open)

 WHAT IS BEDSA?

 British Ethnic Minority Diversity Sports Awards (BEDSA) celebrates sporting excellence within BAME communities and helps inspire the next generation.
 BEDSA is our flagship project which helps celebrate the contributions made by BAME communities and drive change in the sector creating role models and recognising the hard work, dedication and talent on and off the field of play.

 The BEDSA Aims: